cisco/multilingual-speech-testing/survey-setup-tools/README.md

-# Speech Intelligibility Test (SIT): survey generation and results analysis
+# Survey generation and results analysis

-This repository contains scripts to generate a SIT survey through Qualtrics and to analyze the results.
-These scripts are developed to accompany the release of multilingual Diagnostic Rhyme Test (DRT) audio data: for details, see the corresponding [repository]().
+This repository contains scripts to generate Speech Intelligibility Tests (SIT) and MUSHRA surveys through Qualtrics and to analyze the results.
+The SIT scripts are developed to accompany the release of multilingual Diagnostic Rhyme Test (DRT) [audio data](speech-intelligibility-DRT).

 The project has two main components: [survey_generation](survey_generation) and [results_analysis](results_analysis).